-The revenue recognized during the fiscal year ended March 31, 2022 that was included in the contract liabilities balance as of April 1, 2021 was ¥64,876 million.
+The revenue recognized during the fiscal years ended March 31, 2023 and 2022 that was included in the contract liabilities balance as of April 1, 2022 and 2021 was ¥87,424 million (\$654,720 thousand) and ¥64,876 million, respectively.

-Increase / decrease of contract assets are principally due to revenue recognition and reclassification to accounts receivable.
-Increase / decrease of contract liabilities are principally due to advance received and revenue recognition.
+Increases and decreases of contract assets are principally due to revenue recognition and reclassification to accounts

+Increases and decreases of contract liabilities are principally due to advances received and revenue recognition.

-The revenue recognized during the year ended March 31, 2022 for which performance obligations were satisfied or partially satisfied in the previous period was immaterial.
+The revenue recognized during the years ended March 31, 2023 and 2022 for which performance obligations were satisfied or partially satisfied in the previous period was immaterial.

-(2) Transaction prices allocated to remaining performance obligations
+(2) Transaction prices allocated to remaining performance